Trshant/stackedit/posts/2019-02-05-bloom-filter.md

 Client ->> Client : Updates Itself
 ```

 However, the server itself consists of 2 parts. the web server and the database server.
-The strategy for the code hashing should be:
+The strategy for the maintaining the masterhash could be:
 1. Update the hash probably in a field in the same table. or a linked one.
 2. Continuously update the master hash with each insert or update.
-3. Periodically refresh the masterhash to ensure the deleted data a.
+3. Periodically refresh the masterhash ( use a Cron! ) to ensure the deleted data also is reflected in the masterhash.

 ```SQL
 SELECT * FROM table_name HAVING hash_field_value & CMH <> hash_field_value